 So much epic information in there and of course an honor to see the Miami sound highlighted by a scholar on a national platform.
 So a big shout out and much respect to author Mr. Neal and PBS.

-Timmy Thomas recorded his million selling “Why Can’t We Live Together” on a Lowrey organ with a primordial built in beat box, not the Roland TR-77 mentioned in the article.
+Timmy Thomas recorded his million selling “Why Can’t We Live Together” on a Lowrey organ, an instrument with a primordial built in beat box, not the Roland TR-77 mentioned in the article.
 Rick Finch says it is this machine that was used for the beat on “Rock Your Baby.”
-Though to be sure, the message that a cheap drum machine at a little studio in Hialeah changed the world of music till today is loud and clear.
+Though to be sure, the message that a cheap drum machine at a little studio in Hialeah changed the world of music is heard loud and clear.

 Awesome article and look forward to more like it!!